 - 22. There could be no obstacle of principle to the writing of a Constitution for the United Kingdom.
 It is not necessary to resort for inspiration to the US Constitution, with its mighty federal judges and tendency to institutional paralysis, or indeed to European models interesting and relevant though some of them are.
 As Elliot Bulmer reminds us in his book Westminster and the World, this country is not only the Mother of Parliaments but the Midwife of Constitutions.
-The Government of Ireland Act 1920 functioned as a written constitution for Northern Ireland for over 50 years.
+The Government of Ireland Act 1920 functioned as a written constitution for Northern Ireland for over 50 years, and the current devolution statutes operate as written constitutions for the devolved institutions of Scotland, Wales and Northern Ireland.
 Our Westminster model of parliamentary democracy has been given constitutional form in nearly all states that were once British colonies, disproving the idea that its subtleties are too complex to be codified.
-We even have in this country state-of-theart judicial expertise in interpreting such constitutions, through the Judicial Committee of the Privy Council.
-19 - 23.
+We even have in this country state-of-the-art judicial expertise in interpreting such constitutions, through the Judicial Committee of the Privy Council and through a Supreme Court which is in effect engaging in constitutional review when it deals with challenges to the validity of devolved legislation. - 23.
 This is not to say that the retention of the Westminster model would inhibit us from different ways of doing things: on the contrary, it provides templates for this too.
 As Bulmer says:

 "If we propose adopting a system of proportional representation for the House of Commons, we can look to Ireland, Malta, Fiji and New Zealand.
 For federalism, we can look to Australia, Canada, India and Malaysia for various models and examples.
 For a reformed second chamber, we can look to direct popular election in Australia, indirect election in India, Pakistan and South Africa, and nomination in Canada, Jamaica and Barbados.
 For an elected Head of State, we can look to Ireland, India or Trinidad & Tobago.
 For limitations on Crown prerogative and the transference of parliamentary conventions into clear constitutional rules, we can look to the Commonwealth Caribbean states or South Pacific countries like the Solomon Islands.
-For transformative socioeconomic provisions we can look to the relatively weak 'Directive Principles' of India, Ireland and Malta or the stronger socio-economic rights found in the Constitution of Fiji.
-There are many permutations and possibilities.
-Decisions that might otherwise have to be made in a vacuum can be made, without reinventing the wheel, by drawing upon a stock of established constitutional designs."20
+For transformative socioeconomic provisions we can look to the relatively weak 'Directive Principles' of